cosmon-collaboration/nn_c103_analysis/hal-potential/README.md

 We are trying 2 numerical paths all beginning with the correlator $R$ calculated on the lattice.

 1) We perform an $A_1$ projection and assume that $L=4$ and higher partial waves have small contributions.
 The expression above is evaluated with numerical Laplacian and time-slice to time-slice deriviatives.
 Some exploration of higher orders was attempted.
-(Need to check for symmetric time derivative so that we aren't using a different time point for the derivative and the Laplacian).
 2) We add an L=0 projection by extration of the L=0 radial function followed by repopulating the Lattice.
 Then we repeat the process in (1).

 ## Improved Time Derivatives